FredrikJerdal/TRMM-Manager-Localization/README.md

 - Do not translate strings explicitly marked "Do not translate".
 - Match capitalization and tone with the source English strings.
 - Keep strings concise; avoid truncation in UI.
-- For new locales, mirror the existing folder structure inside `Localization/`.

-## Support
+## Wanna add a new language?
-Open an issue with the locale name and a short description of the change needed.
+Open an issue so I can add the necessary files.